Toward a Physical Theory of Intelligence: Artificial Intelligence Safety

-which ensure that dissipative processes are neither so strong as to erode the reversible subspaces carrying predictive structure, nor so weak as to eliminate the irreversible capacity required for correction, repair, and boundary maintenance.
+These bounds ensure that dissipative processes ($\mathcal{R}\nabla \Xi$) are neither so strong as to geometrically erode the reversible subspaces ($J\nabla H$) carrying predictive structure, nor so resource-depleted as to eliminate the irreversible capacity required to collapse new encodings and maintain boundary integrity.

-Taken together, these constraints regulate not the existence of intelligent behaviour, but its long-horizon sustainability.
-Intelligent dynamics are expected to exploit low-dissipation, structure-aligned processes, provided that sufficient irreversible capacity remains available for correction, repair, and structural maintenance, and that recovery from perturbations does not overwhelm the system’s corrective budget.
+Taken together, these mathematical constraints regulate not the existence of intelligent behaviour, but its geometric and physical sustainability.
+Intelligent dynamics are thermodynamically biased to exploit low-dissipation, structure-aligned processes, provided that sufficient irreversible capacity remains available for boundary maintenance, and that recovery from perturbations does not overwhelm the system’s physical budget.

-From a safety perspective, these considerations highlight a critical distinction between fragility and dominance.
-Systems that fail to preserve their internal structure are often self-limiting, as errors accumulate and intelligent behaviour degrades.
-More challenging safety regimes arise when intelligent systems successfully preserve and restore their structure over long horizons.
-In such cases, safety depends on whether robustness itself remains constrained by coupling, resource availability, and ecological context, rather than becoming concentrated within a single system.
+From a safety perspective, these considerations highlight a critical distinction between fragility and macroscopic dominance.
+Systems that fail to preserve their internal CCE structure are dynamically self-limiting, as geometric errors accumulate and intelligent behaviour degrades (Prop~\ref{prop:SelfPreservation}).
+The more challenging safety regimes arise when highly intelligent systems successfully preserve and restore their structure over indefinite horizons.
+In such cases, safety depends entirely on whether the system's macroscopic throughput ($\dot W_{\mathrm{causal}}$) and boundary expansion remain constrained by symbiotic coupling rather than becoming structurally concentrated within a single, isolated system.

-The constraints introduced here are not proposed as concrete enforcement mechanisms.
-Rather, they delineate the physically admissible region of state space in which intelligent systems can remain stable, self-consistent, and compatible with other intelligent processes over long timescales.
-Understanding how robustness emerges, concentrates, and is distributed across interacting systems constitutes a central challenge for the safe development of artificial intelligence.
+The limits introduced here are not proposed as software-level enforcement mechanisms.
+Rather, they delineate the strictly physically admissible region of state space in which intelligent systems can remain stable, self-consistent, and geometrically compatible with other intelligent processes over macroscopic timescales.
+Understanding how this geometric robustness emerges, concentrates, and is distributed across interacting systems constitutes a central physical challenge for the safe development of artificial intelligence.